FMFI-UK-1-AIN-311/embeddedlinux/03-rpi-busybox/README.md

 name it was invoked as.
 If it is invoked through the `ls` symlink, it will execute the `ls` "function".

-Let's copy it over to our rootfs
+Let's copy it over to our rootfs.
+This step expects that you [re-formatted the rootfs partition previously](../02-rpi-kernel#root-filesystem-partition).
+Depending on how you mounted the ext4 filesystem, you might need to run the following command as root (`sudo rsync...`)

     rsync -av _install/ /media/${USER}/rootfs/